gidavies/WebAppDevOpsLab/README.md

 6. The next step is to execute the tests as part of the release.
 Open the Release definition (Build and Release | Releases | Edit) and click on the tasks for the QA environment.
 Click the + button, select the Test tab and select the Visual Studio Test task.
 The Selenium tests are within a unit test so this task can execute them.
 <img src="images/S_6.png" width="624"/>

 7. Select the test task.
 In the Test filter criteria field add TestCategory=PhantomJS.
 This will only execute tests that have the matching [TestCategory] property in the code and provides control over which tests to run.
+In this example we have decided not to run the Selenium tests in the CI build but want to run them in the QA environment.
 <img src="images/S_7.png" width="624"/>

 8. Ensure the test task is the last task and save the release.